Internal Medicine

 • Electives – 2 months

-• Research and Practice Management – 1 month
+• Research and Scholarship – 1 month

 • Internal Medicine

 At least four months are completed in the area of inpatient internal medicine.
 During these rotations, residents participate as a member of the internal medicine teaching team, providing therapeutic recommendations and drug information through direct interaction with physicians and other members of the healthcare team.
 The resident will have opportunities to deliver inservices to the medicine teams as well as assist in co-precepting Pharm.D. students.
 During the last (fourth) internal medicine learning experience, the resident will serve as primary preceptor for 2 APPE Pharm.D. students.
 The resident schedule typically includes daily inpatient care rounds with the medicine team, frequent discussion of patients with internal medicine preceptors, and weekly topic discussions with medicine preceptors.
-Direct precepting responsibilities may include facilitating topic discussions for students, assisting with journal club discussions and facilitating other student activities as assigned (exams, presentations, etc).
+Direct precepting responsibilities may include facilitating topic discussions for students, assisting with journal club discussions and facilitating other student activities as assigned (e.g. presentations).

 • Medicine Subspecialties